theseaofstars/ruby-ex/README.md

 Ruby Sample App on OpenShift
 ============================

-This is a basic ruby application for OpenShift v3 that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.
+This is a basic ruby application for OpenShift v3 that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/cetc-skyark/origin) cluster.

-If you'd like to install it, follow [these directions](https://github.com/openshift/ruby-ex/blob/master/README.md#installation).
+If you'd like to install it, follow [these directions](https://github.com/cetc-skyark/ruby-ex/blob/master/README.md#installation).

 The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.

 ###Installation:
 These steps assume your OpenShift deployment has the default set of ImageStreams defined.
-Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
-Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
-If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.
+Instructions for installing the default ImageStreams are available [here](http://docs.cetc-skyark.org/latest/admin_guide/install/first_steps.html).
+Instructions for installing the default ImageStreams are available [here](http://docs.cetc-skyark.org/latest/admin_guide/install/first_steps.html).
+If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'cetc-skyark' namespace.

-1. Fork a copy of [ruby-ex](https://github.com/openshift/ruby-ex)
+1. Fork a copy of [ruby-ex](https://github.com/cetc-skyark/ruby-ex)
 2. Add a Ruby application from your new repository:

-		$ oc new-app openshift/ruby-20-centos7~https://github.com/< yourusername >/ruby-ex
+		$ oc new-app cetc-skyark/ruby-20-centos7~https://github.com/< yourusername >/ruby-ex

 3. A build should start immediately.
 To run another build, run: